phughesmcr/Miski/README.md

 const positionSystem = positionSystemPrefab.init(world);
 ```

-Once initialized, systems are then used just like normal fuctions:
+Once initialized, systems are then used just like normal functions:

 ```typescript
 positionSystem();